Indio, California: History

-While Indio started as a railroad town, it soon became agricultural.
+While Indio started as a railroad town, it soon became an agricultural center.
 Onions, cotton, grapes, citrus and dates thrived in the arid climate due to the ingenuity of farmers finding various means of attaining water, first through artesian wells and later through the valley's branch of the All-American Canal.
 However, water also was a major problem for Indio and the city was flooded several times until the storm water canals were created throughout the Coachella Valley.

 Businessmen and women found this last frontier land of the continental United States as an ideal place to start fresh.
 Dr. Harry Smiley and his wife Nell were early residents and stayed in Indio after their car broke down on the way to Los Angeles and became people of influence and helped shape the area.
 A. G. Tingman was an early store owner and first Postmaster of Indio, but also well known for taking advantage of miners as they headed to the mountains, selling at rather high prices.
 Later Dr. June Robertson McCarroll became a leading philanthropist and successful doctor in Indio.
 She was responsible along with the Indio Woman's Club for pressuring California into adopting the placing of white lines down the streets after she was nearly hit one too many times by passing vehicles.
 Even though these early founders of the city are considered pioneers, they still partook in the lifestyles of their friends living in such areas as Los Angeles.
-Indio established itself quickly and kept up with the trends as they were brought in by the railroads.

-By the turn of the 20th century, Indio was already more than a fading railroad town.
+By the turn of the 20th century, Indio continued to grow.
 Schools were built, the La Casita hospital provided medical services, and families established roots.
 By 1920, about one to two thousand year-round residents lived in Indio, while it ballooned from 2,500 to 5,000 during the winter months and was advertised as a health resort for senior citizens and those with respiratory diseases and ailments in the rest of the 20th century.